 Imagine driving around the corner to see your house engulfed in flames.
 All of your personal items and family mementos and your home can be lost in mere minutes.
 You could be left wondering where to start, as your family attempts to recover from the devastating loss.

-A lot of work goes into documenting all of the damages related to the fire.
+A lot of work goes into documenting all of the damages related to a fire.
 You should seek professional help in establishing the damages to your home, contents, and additional living expenses.

 Do not sign any insurance company release forms without seeking legal advice first.